2017-18 Sign-Up Information

-Returning student assignments are based upon special application processes (theme communities), pin number (fraternities), or earned credit hours (non-theme apartments and upperclassman residence hall communities).
+Returning student assignments are based upon special application processes (theme communities), pin number (fraternities), or earned credit hours (non-theme apartments/houses and upperclassman residence hall communities).

 Housing Assignment Considerations

-Full-time day school students are eligible to reside in on-campus apartments (includes Midtown houses) and fraternity houses if they graduated from high school at least one full year prior to the anticipated move-in date.
+Full-time day school students are eligible to reside in on-campus apartments/houses and fraternity houses if they graduated from high school at least one full year prior to the anticipated move-in date.
 There is not a minimum credit-hour requirement to apply for apartments or houses.

 Our campus apartments & residence halls offer male- and female-only options, as well as gender-inclusive options.
 Midtown houses are gender-inclusive.
 If a student chooses a “male” or “female” suite or apartment, they will be assigned based on the gender indicated on their housing contract.
 When making residence hall, room and roommate assignments, the university does not discriminate based upon race, religion, sexual orientation, disability, nationality, or culture.